hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 reported to police.
 Their claims citing the NCVS are misleading.
 How do they "factor in unreported rapes"?

-It is not apparent where RAINN obtained their second and third statistics from the FBI UCRs.
-The claims say, "out of 100 rapes, 7 lead to arrest and 3 are referred to prosecutors."
+##### It is not apparent where RAINN obtained their second and third statistics from the FBI UCR.

+> But even when the crime is reported, it is unlike to lead to an arrest and
+> prosecution.

+ The second statistic's claim says, "out of 100 rapes, 7 lead to arrest," and cites the FBI, Uniform Crime Reports, Arrest Data: 2006-2010.
 [Estimated Number of Arrests, 2013, Table 29][fbi-arrests2013] shows that there were 16,863 arrests whose most serious offense was rape and [Table 2][fbi-crime2013] estimates 108,612 rapes.
 That is ~0.155 arrests per